fpagliughi/sockpp/README.md

 ## TODO

-- **Secure Sockets** - It would be extremely handy to have support for SSL/TLS built right into the library as an optional feature.
 - **SCTP** - The _SCTP_ protocol never caught on, but it seems intriguing, and might be nice to have in the library for experimentation, if not for some internal applications.

 ## Building the Library